 And not the 7-year old, patched up vest-wearing kind.
 This kind.
 The kind with PIE baked on top.
 And baked in a pan.
 S'moretini Shooters.
 Me again.

 I suspect a good lot of you just read that — the part where I made cheese/played cheesemaker/fiddled with curds and whey in my shoebox kitchen, not because I maybe forgot about a carton of milk for a few weeks in the back of the fridge and conducted an unintentional science project, but just for a good time — inched your cursor to the little X of your browser tab and navigated away.

-Clearly, this wasn’t the act of a sane person, though that does seem to be the theme this week .
-The thing is, a good amount of cheese that we eat — mozzarella, goat cheese, paneer, cottage cheese — come down to milk plus acid.
-What you do from there is your art.
-Except my first ricotta wasn’t particularly artful.
+I might have gone with something from the market, or something from a new fall cookbook or maybe just something practical that would feed us for the next few days, like a hearty stew.
+Instead I went with cute.
+Like, unseemly cute.
+Borderline twee.
+Roasted tomato soup with broiled cheddar.
 Lest you think I spend any part of my days doing Important Things — preparing, and totally not at the last second or haphazardly, for my only child’s second birthday, or for his first week of pre-preschool; assembling warm, wholesome meals for his lunch each day; meeting my manuscript deadline; dealing with the shoe bomb that went off in my closet, etc. — it’s only fair and honest that I tell you that I’ve spent a significant portion of the last year considering ways to merge grilled cheese sandwiches and tomato soup in a single vessel.

 That’s a question often posed, with much weight attached to the answer.
 For me, the choice is simple: I’ll take the pie.
 I don’t know what this says about me exactly, but I do come from a pie-eating family, which might hold some sway over my decision.
 Likewise, I have more of a salt tooth than a sweet tooth, and the flaky, tender, slightly salty crust has always been my favorite part of a pie, so much that you could bake me pie-crust scraps and sprinkle a little sugar and cinnamon on them and I’d think that was the best treat ever.

+Tex-Mex fried pies.
 “I have four words for you,” said a friend.